jorgecarleitao/arrow2/README.md

 2. Replace `MutableBuffer` by `MutableBuffer<T>`
 3. Replace `Bytes` by `Bytes<T>`
 4. Remove `RawPointer`
-5. Remove `ArrayData` and place its contents directly on the corresponding arrays.
+5. Remove `ArrayData` and place its contents directly on the corresponding arrays
-6. make childs be `Arc<dyn Array>`
+6. Make childs be `Arc<dyn Array>`
 7. Remove `Array::data` and `Array::data_ref`
-8. redesign `bitmap` to hold offsets
+8. Redesign `bitmap` to hold offsets
-9. replace `Array::slice` by concrete implementations
+9. Replace `Array::slice` by concrete implementations
 10. Make `PrimitiveArray<NativeType>` instead of `PrimitiveType`

 ### 1-4.
 Replace `Buffer` by `Buffer<T>`